 At this point you have basically made paper pulp that can be used for many things.
 If you flatten the pulp, you can make recycled paper.

-Creating the Pumpkin
+Creating the Recycled Pumpkin Craft

 To make the pumpkin, roll some of the pulp into a ball and squeezed out most of the remaining water.
 You don’t want all of the water out of it, it should still be a bit damp.
 However, it should not be dripping water.